EricThomson/simple_track/readme.md

 Make sure PySpin will import (might need to import numpy first because weirdness).

 ## 3. Use it
+There are two modes you can test in the main function, `point_grey.py`.
+To just stream images (at command line):

-To just stream images, at command line enter: python point_grey.py 1
+    python point_grey.py 1

-To mess around with tracking:
+To run the simple tracker:

     python point_grey.py 2
-This will grab some background images and then subtract the background, do a gaussian smooth, and threshold, and get a contour of the remaining binary blobs picking the biggest blob to track.
+This will grab some background images and then subtract the background, do a gaussian smooth, threshold, and get a contour of the remaining binary blobs picking the biggest blob to track.
+There will be sliders for the threshold and width of the gaussian filter you can mess around with in real time.